berenger-eu/tbfmm/README.md

 ## Uniform kernel cannot be used

 ## It is slower with the FMM (compared to direct interactions)

+## How to select the right tree height

 ## Make command builds nothing